 Dinner includes Starbucks coffee, tea (hot & iced), hot chocolate, and juice.
 Soda is extra and you’ll need to order that from the bar.
 (You could order other things from the bar too.)

 If you haven’t been to the Grand Hall lately, you’re in for a real treat.
 The last renovation for the Union Station Hotel included a fantastic light show on the vaulted hall ceiling.
 Hidden lights project images on the ceiling, and it’s all timed to music.
-I just hope they’re still playing that cool story about how Santa had to make repairs at Union Station!
+You’ll get to see a 3D holiday show all about the Polar Express Story.

 If you live out of town, or just want to make sure the kids get to bed on time, you can buy a hotel package that includes your train ride.
 The Union Station hotel is a Curio Collection by Hilton, so you’ll have a nice relaxing stay.

-This year there are two ticket options for riding the Polar Express: Coach (starting at $35) and First Class (starting at $59).
+There are two ticket options for riding the Polar Express: Coach (starting at $45) and First Class (starting at $69).
 Tickets are cheaper on weekdays, so you can save money if you can head downtown on Wednesday.
 First Class seats are at dining tables, where as coach get comfy recliners.

 All the tickets will include a souvenir golden ticket, hot chocolate, a yummy allergy safe cookie (it’s peanut, dairy and egg free) and a gift from Santa.
 If you know the story, you know what the gift is… First Class tickets also include a souvenir mug.
 Oh, and don’t forget the show!
 Every train car has costumed entertainers who will dance and sing with the kids!
 Towards the end of the ride, Santa will make an appearance and say hello to the kids.

 Children under 2 are FREE, but they have to sit in a lap.

 8) Visit the North Pole in about an Hour